 - Old school display.
 I considered CRT tube but since driving it is quite problematic, I decided to use alphanumeric vacuum fluorescent displays instead.

-- The display has to provide following information information: date, time, current weather and also forecast, some RSS feeds and other stuff not yet devised.
+- The display has to provide following information: date, time, current weather and also forecast, some RSS feeds and other stuff not yet devised.

 - The device should be connected to the Internet to gather data.
 The connection may be done by some of the well-known Wi-Fi modules or single board PC.